Effect of backreaction on Island, Page curve and Mutual Information: Introduction

 In recent years, a lot of progress has been made to resolve the information paradox via the island prescription which involves contribution towards the fine grained entropy of the radiation from specific spacetime regions in the black hole geometry known as the ``islands'' \cite{Penington:2019npb, Almheiri:2019psf, Almheiri:2019hni, Almheiri:2019yqk, Almheiri:2019psy, Almheiri:2020cfm}.
 The boundaries of these islands are known as the quantum extremal surfaces (QES) \cite{Engelhardt:2014gca}.
-The QES comes into play when one incorporates the quantum corrections from the bulk towards the RT formula.
-The Ryu-Takayanagi or RT formula gives the holographic prescription to calculate the entanglement entropy for the boundary dual field theory in terms of the minimal area of bulk co-dimension two surfaces\cite{Ryu:2006bv}.

-As unitarity is the key ingredient when dealing with black hole information paradox and in order to preserve it, radiation's entanglement entropy is expected to decrease and eventually vanish after the Page time for the case of an evaporating black hole.
-In the case of an eternal black hole it is expected that instead of decreasing, the radiation’s entropy comes to a constant value.
-In order to evaluate the Page curve in the island prescription, the black hole is coupled to a bath which collects the radiation.
-In the case of an eternal black hole, double copy of the `black hole + bath' system is taken to assess the Page curve.
-In the island formulation as we extremize the generalized entropy which incorporates both the area term and bulk quantum corrections, the expression for the fine grained entropy of the Hawking radiation in a region $R$ gets modified as follows
+The QES comes into play when one incorporates the quantum corrections from the bulk towards the Ryu-Takayanagi (RT) formula \cite{Ryu:2006bv}.
+As unitarity is the key ingredient when dealing with black hole information paradox and in order to preserve it, radiation's entanglement entropy is expected to decrease after the Page time during the evaporation of black hole.
+In the case of an eternal black hole the black hole does not evaporate completely hence it is expected that instead of decreasing, the radiation’s entropy comes to a constant value after the Page time.
+In order to evaluate the Page curve using the island prescription, the black hole is coupled to a bath which collects the radiation.
+In the case of an eternal black hole, two baths are attached to the left and the right boundaries of eternal black hole in order to assess the Page curve as shown in \cref{set-up}.
+In the island formulation as we extremize the generalized entropy for black hole radiation which is given by the sum of the area of the boundary of island and the contribution from entanglement entropy of the quantum matter fields.
+This generalized entropy incorporates both the area term and bulk quantum corrections, the expression for the fine grained entropy of the Hawking radiation in a region $R$ gets modified as follows